 If you are unsure whether the incident is a violation, or whether the space where it happened is covered by this Code of Conduct, we encourage you to still report it.
 We would much rather have a few extra reports where we decide to take no action, rather than miss a report of an actual violation.
 We do not look negatively at you if we find the incident is not a violation.
 And knowing about incidents that are not violations, or happen outside our spaces, can also help us to improve the Code of Conduct or the processes surrounding it.

 In your report please include:

-Your account of what occurred.
-If there is a link-able available record (e.g. a application, mailing list archive or other public record) please include a link.
+- Your account of what occurred.
+If there is a linkable available record (e.g. an application, mailing list archive or other public records) please include a link.